Beach docs.

 The Tool Registry

-How tools are defined, filtered per actor, and how router-scoped vs specialist-scoped tools enforce capability boundaries in a Beach-based system.
+How tools are defined, filtered per actor, and how the two-axis ToolDefinition (scope × routing) enforces capability boundaries in a Beach-based system.

 -